-- 2 Remove the system unit cover.
+- Remove the system unit cover.
 Refer to the manufacturer's instructions if necessary. - 3.
 Detach all connectors from the old system board and remove expansion cards seated in any expansion slots. - 4.
 Loosen the screws holding the original system board and remove the board from the system.
 Save the screws. - Remove the 586IVX/S from its original packing box.
 Be careful to avoid touching all connectors and pins on the board.
-Please refer to the handling instructions on pages 9-10 for proper handling techniques. - Insert the memory modules into the memory banks on the 586IVX/S. The quantity and location of the memory modules depends on the memory configuration and type of modules you intend to use. - Insert the cache module, if any, into the cache module slot on the 586IVX/S. Refer to the Cache Memory section for upgrading your cache memory. - 8.
-Install the CPU.
-Be sure pin 1 of the CPU is aligned with pin 1 of the socket. - 9.
-Set the corresponding jumpers. - 10.
-Install the prepared 586IVX/S system board into the case and replace the screws. - 11.
+Please refer to the handling instructions on pages 9-10 for proper handling techniques. - Insert the memory modules into the memory banks on the 586IVX/S. The quantity and location of the memory modules depends on the memory configuration and type of modules you intend to use. - 7.
+Install the processor.
+Be sure pin 1 of the processor is aligned with pin 1 of the socket. - 8.
+Set the corresponding jumpers. - 9.
+Install the prepared 586IVX/S system board into the case and replace the screws. - 10.
 Reinstall all cards and connectors and replace the system unit cover.
 Reconnect all power cords and cables.